-The implementation of this policy is monitored by the Head of Learning Support supported by the Sub-Warden Academic and the Health & Safety Manager.
+The implementation of this policy is monitored by the Head of Learning Support supported by the Sub-Warden Academic and the Head of Facilities & Compliance.
 If necessary, an internal or external audit is undertaken to assess formally the policy's implementation.